French Roulette

 With Dozen bets, players are betting that the next number to be spun will be in their chosen dozen on the layout.
 Numbers 1 through 12 fall within the first dozen, numbers 13 through 24 fall within the second dozen, while the third dozen covers numbers 25 through 36.
 Winning Dozen bets also pay out 2 to 1.

-Player wagers £1 on a Dozen bet that covers the 1st Dozen (1 to 12).
-If the ball lands on one of the 1st Dozen numbers they will collect a total of £3.
+Player wagers £1 on a Dozen bet that covers the 1st dozen (1 to 12).
+If the ball lands on one of the 1st dozen numbers they will collect a total of £3.

 Inside Bets

 Bold players with more substantial experience often favour inside bets since they offer better payouts.
-Yet, the chances of winning with one such bet are smaller.
+Yet, the chances of winning with one such bet are lower.
 Bets on individual numbers are called Straight Up bets and have a payout of 35 to 1.

 Player wagers £1 on number 9 (red).
 If the ball lands on 9 they will collect a total of £36.

 Then again, it is possible to make an inside bet on a combination of numbers.
-An example would be the Split bet, placed on two adjacent numbers on the betting grid, for instance, numbers 5, and 6.
+An example would be the Split bet, placed on two adjacent numbers on the betting grid, for instance, numbers 5 and 6.
 It pays out at the rate of 17 to 1.

-Player wagers £1 on a Split Bet that covers 5 (red) and 6 (black).
+Player wagers £1 on a Split bet that covers 5 (red) and 6 (black).
 If the ball lands on 5 or 6 they will collect a total of £18.

 With Street bets, the player is betting on a row consisting of three consecutive numbers.
 An example would be a bet on numbers 4, 5 and 6.
 It pays out 11 to 1.

-Player wagers £1 on a Street Bet that covers 4 (black), 5 (red) and 6 (black).
+Player wagers £1 on a Street bet that covers 4 (black), 5 (red) and 6 (black).
 If the ball lands on 4, 5 or 6 they will collect a total of £12.

-Another option is to place a Corner bet (also called a Square bet) which covers four numbers sharing a common corner like numbers 5, 6, 8 and 9.
+Another option is to place a Corner bet (also called a Square bet) which covers four numbers sharing a common corner, like numbers 5, 6, 8 and 9.
 Winning Corner bets have a payout of 8 to 1.

 Player wagers £1 on a Corner bet that covers 5 (red), 6 (black), 8 (black) and 9 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £9.

 The Six-Line bet covers consecutive numbers in two rows on the betting layout.
-An example of one such bet would be a wager on numbers 1, 2, 3, 4, 5, and 6.
+An example of one such bet would be a wager on numbers 1, 2, 3, 4, 5 and 6.
 Winning Six-Line bets pay out at a rate of 5 to 1.

-Player wagers £1 on a Six Line Bet that covers 1 (red), 2 (black), 3 (red), 4 (black), 5 (red), 6 (black).
+Player wagers £1 on a Six-Line bet that covers 1 (red), 2 (black), 3 (red), 4 (black), 5 (red), 6 (black).
 If the ball lands on one of the chosen numbers they will collect a total of £6.

 Trio bets, on the other hand, cover three numbers but one of them is always zero.
 There are two possible combinations for a Trio bet, namely 0, 1, 2 and 0, 2, 3.
 Winning Trio bets pay out at the rate of 11 to 1.

-Player wagers £1 on a Trio Bet that covers 0 (green), 2 (black) and 3 (red).
+Player wagers £1 on a Trio bet that covers 0 (green), 2 (black) and 3 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £12.

-Finally, we have the so-called Four-Number bet, which is exclusive to French and European roulette only and is not to be confused with the Corner bet, which also features four numbers.
-The Four-Number bet covers the first four numbers on the betting grid, namely 0, 1, 2 and 3 and pays out 8 to 1.
+Finally, we have the so-called Four-Number bet, which is exclusive to French and European roulette and is not to be confused with the Corner bet, which also features four numbers.
+The Four-Number bet covers the first four numbers on the betting grid, namely 0, 1, 2 and 3, and pays out 8 to 1.

-Player wagers £1 on a Four-Number Bet that covers 0 (green), 1 (red), 2 (black) and 3 (red).
+Player wagers £1 on a Four-Number bet that covers 0 (green), 1 (red), 2 (black) and 3 (red).
 If the ball lands on one of the chosen numbers they will collect a total of £9.

 Call Bets